orangegcc/AWML/README.md

 * -valid-lhs.pkl, -valid-rel.pkl, -valid-rhs.pkl: validation matrices for head, relation and tail respectively.
 * -test-lhs.pkl, -test-rel.pkl, -test-rhs.pkl: testing matrices for head, relation and tail respectively.
 * entity2idx.pkl or synset2idx.pkl, idx2entity.pkl or synset2idx.pkl: key-value pairs for entity/relations-id.
 * entity2id.txt, relation2id.txt: key-value files, format (entity/relation, id)

+We also provide the dataset statistics on the existing frequency of relations and entities for FB15k and WN18.

 Please note that, for TransE and TransR, the dataset required by our codes is in the folder data_FB15k/ and data_WN18/,
 while for TransE(AdaGrad), the dataset required by our codes is in the folder AWML_TransEmin/data/.